BioinformaticsSTU/TGStools/README.md

 #### FILE
 files of the candidate lncRNA gtf format.

-#### TISSUE FILE

 ### Usage
 ```
 python3 TGStools.py tiss_specific -i <file>[,<file>] [-t <tissue>] -r <reference> -o <out>
 ```

-- **-i**  | **--input**: input files of the candidate lncRNA gtf format, if the input files have two splited by ',', the first set control sample, the other set cancer sample.
-If the input files have only one, there are two situations.
-The one is based on a background control tissue.
-The other have not a background control tissue.
+- **-i**  | **--input**: input files of the candidate lncRNA.
+If there are two input files which was splited by ',', the first file is of control sample, the other is of cancer sample.
+If there is only one input file, background control tissue is optional.
 Related knowledge can refer to the  https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3185964/

-- **-t**  | **--tissue**: set tissue name if input files have the only one.
-If there are two input files, this parameter can be ignored.The background control tissue : 'adipose', 'adrenal', 'brain', 'breast', 'colon', 'heart', 'kidney', 'liver', 'lung', 'lymphNode', 'ovary', 'prostate', 'skeltalMuscle', 'whiteBloodCell', 'testes', 'thyroid', 'placenta', 'foreskin', 'hLF'.
+- **-t**  | **--tissue**: set tissue name if there is only one input file.
+If there are two input files, this parameter should be ignored.
+The background control tissue : 'adipose', 'adrenal', 'brain', 'breast', 'colon', 'heart', 'kidney', 'liver', 'lung', 'lymphNode', 'ovary', 'prostate', 'skeltalMuscle', 'whiteBloodCell', 'testes', 'thyroid', 'placenta', 'foreskin', 'hLF'.

-- **-r**  | **--reference**: set refgene name,'hg38' and 'hg19' can be chosen.
+- **-r**  | **--reference**: refgene name, 'hg38' and 'hg19' can be chosen.

 - **-o**  | **--out**: output name extracted lncRNA-specific information of GTF format